argonlefou/FearLand_NoCrosshair_Patcher/README.md

 # Fearland NoCrosshair Patcher

-There are 3 different version of the game released so far.
+There are 3 different versions of the game released so far.
 Use this tool to open the .exe file and know which one it is.

 You then have 2 options (buttons) with the software :